Infrastructure as Code: Fundamentals

 Use Secret Management Services

-Don’t pass secrets as plain text - retrieve them from secure stores:
+Don’t pass secrets as plain text; retrieve them from secure stores:

 - AWS Secrets Manager / Parameter Store: Native AWS secret storage